hainm/mmgbsa_decomp/README.md

     # update ./mmgbsa.in if needed
     ```

-- Average energy (from 50 snapshot) for each residue in each protein
+- Average energy (from 50 snapshots) for each residue in each protein

    ```bash
    {pdb_folder}/res.csv